 Welcome to Connecticut spiders.
-There is no easily accessible spider checklist for the state that comes close to the thoroughness of checklists for birds and butterflies.
+There is no easily accessible checklist for the state that comes close to the thoroughness of checklists for birds and butterflies.

 This presentation focuses on the most common house spiders and lawn and garden spiders in the state.
 It starts with the orb weavers.
 They rank among the easiest of all the Connecticut spiders to identify because of their more definitive body colors and patterns.
 Plus, they stay stationary for most of the day, making them easy to photograph.
+Of course there is always a caveat.

 The Araneus genus provides Connecticut with its most diverse Orbweaver group.
 The Marbled Orbweaver pictured is one of approximately six very common species, including others with common names such as the Cross Orbweaver and Shamrock Orbweaver.